naturalis/mtdna-reference-database/src/variant_calling_pipeline/README.md

 ### 1. Preliminary quality control check of the data.

 The first step in the pipeline is to do some quality control(QC) checks of the submitted fastq files.
-For this purpose FastQC[put reference here] is used.
+For this purpose FastQC is used.

 ### 2. Adapter trimming of the reads.

-The second step the in the pipeline is to trim the adapters of the reads, for this purpose fastp[put reference here] is used.
+The second step the in the pipeline is to trim the adapters of the reads, for this purpose fastp is used.
 Fastp automatically detects the adapters and trims them therefore only needing the fastq files as input.

 ### 3. Quality trimming of the reads.

 After adapter trimming another round of trimming is done, but based on quality of the reads.
-This is done using trimmomatic[reference here], a java based tool used for illumina data.
+This is done using trimmomatic, a java based tool used for illumina data.
 The following settings are used:

 - MINLEN:35
 - LEADING:20